Post-9/11 GI Bill Rates

 Post-9/11 GI Bill Payments for Vocational Flight Schools

-The cap applies to all classes and/or enrollments that begin during that academic year, regardless of when they are completed.
+The cap applies to all classes and/or enrollments that begin during a given academic year, regardless of when they are completed.

-Post-9/11 GI Bill Payments for National Testing Programs/Licensing & Certification Tests
+Post-9/11 GI Bill Payments for National Testing Programs/Licensing and Certification Tests

-You can be reimbursed up to $2,000 per test for Licensing & Certification tests, there is no maximum amount for National Testing Programs.
-Your entitlement will be charged one month for every $2,200.96 paid to you, increasing to $2,260.00 on Aug.
-1, 2023.
+You can be reimbursed up to $2,000 per test for licensing and certification tests.
+There is no maximum amount for national testing programs.
+Your entitlement will be charged one month for every $2,496.26 paid to you in the 2025-2026 academic year.

 Post-9/11 GI Bill Payments for Correspondence Schools